jnozzi/cocoadev.com/SiteContent/General/BorderlessWindow.markdown

 The answer to that question seems kind of obvious.
 "Close" just means to remove from the screen.
 If you couldn't close them then they would stay visible forever.

 ----
 Of course there is.
-Just wire up an [[NSButton]] to the window's orderOut: action.
+Just wire up an General/NSButton to the window's orderOut: action.
 ----
 I feel really stupid.
 I didn't remeber that that action existed.
-And you can't use the close or performClose: actions because there is no title bar in an [[NSBorderlessWindowMask]].
+And you can't use the close or performClose: actions because there is no title bar in an General/NSBorderlessWindowMask.
 I mean I was referring to making the window disappear while running the application.

 I have changed the above code a little to cater only move (if somebody want to implement the move only).
 http://the-useful.blogspot.com/2011/08/draggable-transparent-nswindow.html